kiorky/db_smart_backup/README.rst

 Why another tool ?
 --------------------
-- There are great tools out there, but they are not fitting to our needs and knowledge, and some of them did not have much tests, sorry.
+- There are great tools out there, but they are not fitting our needs and knowledge, and some of them did not have much tests, sorry.
 - We just wanted a simple bash script, and using **dumps** (even in custom format for postgres) but just snapshots.
 So for example, postgreSQL PITR wal were not an